rowah/shopping-list-app/README.md

+A full-stack shopping list application where you can insert items to buy, mark them as bought, and delete as well.

+To run the app locally:
 `npm install` to install all the dependencies or node packages used for development via Terminal

 - Create a `.env` file and add the following as `key: value`